A glimpse into Peru history: Pre-Incan Cultures

 Machu Picchu was constructed around 1450, at the height of the Inca empire, and was abandoned less than 100 years later as the empire collapsed under Spanish conquest.
 Although the citadel is located only about 50 miles from Cusco, the Inca capital, it was never found and destroyed by the Spanish, as were many other Inca sites.
 Over the centuries, the surrounding jungle grew to enshroud the site, and few knew of its existence.
 It wasn’t until 1911 that Yale historian and explorer Hiram Bingham brought the “lost” city to the world’s attention.
 Bingham and others hypothesized that the citadel was the traditional birthplace of the Inca people or the spiritual center of the “virgins of the sun,” while curators of a recent exhibit have speculated that Machu Picchu was a royal retreat.
 Regardless, the presence of numerous temples and ritual structures proves that Machu Picchu held spiritual significance for the Inca.

 For a great overview of Machu Picchu history, see Who Built Machu Picchu?
-A short history of the Inca.
-Gary R. Ziegler.
+A short history of the Inca, by Gary R. Ziegler.

 Huayna Picchu means “young peak” – in contrast to Machu Picchu’s “old peak” – and is the mountain that is located to the north of the Inca city.
 The mountain, looming behind the lost city, is an important part of the icon that we know as Machu Picchu as it forms the backdrop of most iconic Machu Picchu photos.
 Its highest point is 2700 m and allows us splendid views of Machu Picchu and the nearby mountains.